 PureVPN uses 256-bit encryption, which is the industry standard used by military bodies, cybersecurity experts, and more.
 This standard is the latest iteration of the Advanced Encryption Standard (AES) which is used to encrypt and decrypt messages and data at a fixed block length of 256 bits.

 Under the AES 256-bit encryption standard, a hacker conducting a brute force attack would be forced to attempt 2,256 key combinations if they wanted to guess the correct key.
-In other words, it would take many billions of years for a supercomputer to crack a 256-bit key—more years than the known universe has been in existence for, in fact.
+In other words, it would take many billions of years for a supercomputer to crack a 256-bit key—more years than the known universe has been in existence for.

 Consequently, it’s practically impossible to crack PureVPN’s encryption standard.
 For this reason, you can rest assured that your data is protected and impervious from intruders, hackers, and malicious actors that want to obtain your identity or data.